Connect with us

 The Philippines, still reeling from a straight-sets defeat to Indonesia in the pool stage, struggled once again against a Thai team that imposed its dominance early and never relented.

-Leo Ordiales emerged as the lone bright spot for Alas, erupting for 25 points—his highest output in the biennial meet—built on 23 attacks and two aces, while the rest of the squad struggled to keep pace.
+Leo Ordiales emerged as the lone bright spot for Alas, erupting for 25 points — his highest output in the biennial meet — built on 23 attacks and two aces.
+On the other hand, the rest of the squad struggled to keep pace.

 Lloyd Josafat, who started in place of veteran Kim Malabunga, contributed eight points on four attacks and four kill blocks.

-What undone Alas against Indonesia resurfaced in the semifinals, as costly mistakes piled up—24 in all—against a Thai squad that committed just 10 errors in a tightly controlled 75-minute encounter.
+What undid Alas against Indonesia resurfaced in the semifinals, as costly mistakes piled up (24 in all) against a Thai squad that committed just 10 errors in a tightly controlled 75-minute encounter.

-Thailand rode a composed offensive showing from Napadet Bhinijdee, who fired 19 points on an 18-of-29 attacking clip, while Kissada Nilsawai provided steady support with 10 points, highlighted by six attacks, two kill blocks, and two aces.
+Thailand rode a composed offensive showing from Napadet Bhinijdee, who fired 19 points on an 18-of-29 attacking clip.
+Kissada Nilsawai provided steady support with 10 points, highlighted by six attacks, two kill blocks, and two aces.

 Anurak Phanram added eight points, and Chaiwat Thungkham finished with seven markers.